igiannakas/Stealthmax-v2-ESPHome-Controller/README.md

 3. Connect your buck-boost converter inputs to the printer's 24V power supply output.
 Trim the converter pots so you get 5V output.
 4. Connect the fan power (+) and (-) wires to the input of your buck-boost converter (24V).
 5. Flash your ESP32 controller over USB with the included configuration ESPHome YAML file.
 Disconnect from your computer.
 6. Connect your ESP32 controller to the 5V output of your buck-boost converter.
+I used a micro USB cable cut to size in my setup above.
 7. Boot the system and verify that the PWM fan works correctly in Klipper.
 Verify that the ESP32 device boots and you can see it in Home Assistant.

 ### Sensor Wiring (3.3V & GND)